 You can adjust volume and pan/balance settings of audio tracks directly in the Timeline or Effect Controls panels.
 You can use the Audio Track Mixer to make mixing changes in real time.
 You can also add effects to audio clips in a sequence.
 If you are preparing a complex mix with many tracks, consider organizing them into submixes and nested sequences.

-For advanced editing using Adobe Edition, select Edit > Edit in Audition.
+For advanced editing using Adobe Audition, select Edit > Edit in Audition.

 Audio tracks in a sequence

 Contains one audio channel.
-If a stereo track is added to a mono track, the stereo track is converted to a mono track.
+If a stereo clip is added to a mono track, the stereo clip channels are summed to mono by the mono track.

-The adaptive track can contain both mono and stereo tracks.
+The adaptive track can contain mono, stereo, and adaptive clips.
 With adaptive tracks, you can map source audio to output audio channels in the way that works best for your workflow.
 This track type is useful for working with audio from cameras that record multiple audio tracks.
 Adaptive tracks can also be used when working with merged clips, or multicam sequences.
 For more information, see this video.

 Contains the following: